veeso-dev/blog.veeso.dev/src/blog/post-39/index-en.md

 date: '2025-05-05 11:30:00'
 slug: 'an-abstract-of-a-real-p2p-electronic-cash-system'
 title: 'An Abstract of a real P2P Electronic Cash System'
-subtitle: "A draft and analysis of a real P2P Electronic Cash System"
+subtitle: 'A draft and analysis of a real P2P Electronic Cash System'
 author: 'veeso'
 featuredImage: ./featured.jpeg
 lang: en